-In this paper, we take the broad view that evaluation that can occur at different stages of visualization development:
+In this guide, we cover evaluation as part of different stages of visualization development, including:

-- 1) Pre-design e.g., to understand potential users' work environment and work flow - 2) Design e.g., to scope a visual encoding and interaction design space based on human perception and cognition - 3) Prototype e.g., to see if a visualization has achieved its design goals, to see how a prototype compares with the current state-of-the-art systems or techniques - 4) Deployment e.g., to see how a visualization influences workflow and its supported processes, to assess the visualization's effectiveness and uses in the field - 5) Re-design e.g., to improve a current design by identifying usability problems
+- 1) Pre-design e.g., to understand potential users' work environment and work flow - Design e. g., to scope a visual encoding and interaction design space based on human perception and cognition - 3) Prototype e. g., to see if a visualization has achieved its design goals, to see how a prototype compares with the current state-of-the-art systems or techniques - 4) Deployment e.g., to see how a visualization influences workflow and work processes, to assess the visualization's effectiveness and uses in the field - 5) Re-design e. g., to improve a current design by identifying usability problems

-Our definition of evaluation is therefore not restricted to the analysis of specific visual representations; it can also focus on a visualization's roles in processes such as data analysis, or on specific environments to which visualizations might be applied.
-Evaluations in these stages are very relevant, important, and specific to data analysis as previously discussed [10, 41, 54, 73].
-As it is very in visualization to assess visualization algorithms we extend our notion of evaluation also to these types of systematic assessments which may not always involve participants (Section 6.7).

-With this broad view, the outputs of evaluations are also diverse: they may be specific to a visualization to inform design decisions, or more general such as models and theories, perceptual and cognitive modeling from controlled experiments, and development of metrics based on automatic evaluation of visual quality or salience.
-We highlight these diverse outcomes in more detail in Section 6.
+Note that with this broad view of evaluation, it is not restricted to the analysis of specific visual representations-it can focus on visualizations' roles on processes such as data analysis, or on specific environments to which visualizations might be applied.
+Our scenarios are therefore grouped based on their evaluation foci: process or visualization (Section 6).
+The outputs of the evaluation may be specific to a visualization such as its design decisions, or more general such as models and theories (e. g., theory formation based on grounded theory evaluation [38] and perceptual and cognitive modeling based on controlled experiments), and metrics (e. g., metrics developments based on automatic evaluation of visual quality or salience).